 Q: How do I withdraw from law school?

-A: We realize that life circumstances and time often result in this not being the opportune time for all enrolled students to remain.
-A student who wishes to withdraw before the last three (3) weeks of the semester or last two (2) weeks of the summer session should petition the Assistant Dean for Student Relations.
-After that time period, a student may withdraw from school only by a petition granted by the Academic Standards Committee for good cause.
+A: Before the last three weeks of the semester or the last two weeks of the summer session, a student may withdraw from school only by a petition granted by the Assistant Dean of Student Relations for good cause.
+During the last three weeks of the semester and the last two weeks of summer session, a student may withdraw from school only by a petition granted by the Academic Standards Committee for good cause.